 SEAL HARD is a proprietary, colorless, environmentally safe chemical solution that increases the wear surface strength of concrete floors subjected to pedestrian and vehicle traffic.
 SEAL HARD penetrates concrete surfaces to seal, dustproof, densify and harden them.
 SEAL HARD floors last longer, cost less to maintain, are safe to use, and are guaranteed to resist dusting for years after application.

-Through a chemical-ion exchange process, SEAL HARD develops internal bonds which densify the concrete substrate into a hardened, chemically-cured, homogeneous concrete mass that dustproofs, resists abrasion, and reduces oil and water penetration..
+Through a chemical-ion exchange process, SEAL HARD develops internal bonds that densify the concrete substrate into a hardened, chemically-cured, homogeneous concrete mass that dustproofs, resists abrasion, and reduces oil and water penetration.
 This chemical-ion densifying process begins immediately upon treatment and continues through the initial six months following application, at which time the treatment becomes complete and permanent.

 With its odorless, VOC free formula, SEAL HARD is environmentally safe to use.
 SEAL HARD is also safe to own.
 The deeply penetrating chemical action leaves no film and will not alter the natural non-slip texture of the concrete floor.
 Treated floors conform to ADA and OSHA requirements.